A New Basis for Sparse Principal Component Analysis: The methods

 \section{The methods}

+We present a new formulation of sparse PCA as follows.
+After revisiting PCA, we give the new formulation \eqref{eqn:sca1} (Section \ref{sxn:sca}) and elaborate how it represents column sparsity (Section \ref{sxn:column}) and how it outperforms a row sparsity based method (Section \ref{sxn:prop}).
+Next, we present an iterative algorithm to compute sparse PCA (Section \ref{sxn:alg}).
+Lastly, we apply the column sparsity concept to a more general matrix decomposition method (Section \ref{sxn:sma}).

 Consider the data matrix $X\in\R^{n\times p}$ of $n$ observations (or samples) on $p$ variables.
 Without loss of generality, we assume that each column of $X$ is centered (i.e. mean-zero) unless otherwise noted.
-PCA finds some (say $k$) uncorrelated linear transformations of the original variables such that after the linear transformations, the most variance is kept.
+Throughout this paper, we presume the number of underlying PCs, $k$, is known (see, e.g., \cite{chen2021estimating} for a separated work on estimating $k$ from data using ``cross-validated eigenvalues'').
+PCA finds $k$ uncorrelated linear transformations of the original variables such that after the linear transformations, the most variance is kept.
 That is,

-where the feasible set is the Stiefel manifold, $\V(p,k)=\{Y\in\R^{p \times k}\mid Y\T Y=I_k\}$.
+where the feasible set is the Stiefel manifold, $\V(p,k)$.
 The $j$th PC is the linear combination of original variables whose coefficients are in the $j$th columns of $Y$.
 The coefficients are often called \textit{loadings} (or loading coefficients).
 Note that loadings are usually non-zero (i.e., $Y$ is usually not sparse).
 The transformed data $S=XY\in\R^{n \times k}$ contains the \textit{scores}.
 That is, $S_{ij}$ is the score of the $i$th sample on the $j$th PC.

 In PCA, PCs are often defined sequentially.
 That is, in order to find the $k$th PCs, we fix the previous $k-1$ PCs and solve \eqref{eqn:pca}; repeat this for $k=1,2,...$ in order.
 Such definition ensures the first $k$ PCs together always explain the most variance in the data.
 By contrast, for sparse PCA, we reason in the following that it is sufficient to solve the optimization problem for all PCs at once.
 Note first that the solution to \eqref{eqn:pca} is a subspace, because if $Y^*$ is an optimizer of \eqref{eqn:pca}, then for any orthogonal matrix $R\in\U(k)$, $Y^*R$ is also an optimizer.
 The solution to \eqref{eqn:pca} being a rotation-invariant subspace is desirable because it allows a sparsity-enabling orthogonal rotation to any given solution.
 Importantly, such rotation exists under the assumption of \textit{column sparsity} \citep[see Section \ref{sxn:column} and][]{vu2013minimax}.
 We thereby propose a new method for sparse PCA.